Pem74/all_my_public_work_done_outside_of_github/README.md

 There is not everything because some projects are not finished or not enough important.
 Currently, only my work related to IA is here.

+## IA02 :
+- Projet : GAN and DBSCAN on peptides
+-

 ## IA03 :
 - Projet : YOLO with camera
 - Projet RL : reinforcement learning with DQN